JuanDBta/my-portfolio/README.md

 # 📖 Mobile Portfolio Project <a name="about-project"></a>

-**[Mobile Website Portfolio]** is the first section of creating a Personal Mobile Website that will be a main tool in the Web Developer career.
+**[Mobile Website Portfolio]** is the first project for building a Personal Mobile Website that will be a main tool in the Web Developer career.

 ## 🛠 Built With <a name="built-with"></a>
 1- HTML